DarthSnow/dide2/docs/setup.md

 The runtime libraries must be setup (libgtk2, libglib, libgdk-pixbuf2, etc; they usually comes together, libc).
 To enhance the appearence, you can also setup some theme engines (such as Adwaita, Clearlooks, Nimbus, Industrial, etc).

-Windows interface is based on native win32 controls.

 ## Setup program

-**Note that this section contain obsolete link and should not be follwed you put your hands on an old version of the setup program**
+**Note that this section contains obsolete links and should not be followed unless you put your hands on an old version of the setup program**

 * Go to [the release page](https://github.com/Basile-z/dexed/releases),
 * Choose the zipped setup for your platform (at the bottom of a release log, the buttons labeled `dexed.<version>.<platform>.setup.zip`).